Article 1 (Introduction)

 Article 17 (Penalties, Disqualification and Appeals)

-The organizers (Randonneurs Romania and Adevaratii VeloPrieteni Romania) reserve the right to decline the registration of a person as well as disqualify participants who blatantly broken the regulations without any compensations.
+The organizers (Randonneurs Romania and Adevaratii VeloPrieteni Romania) reserve the right to decline the registration of a person as well as disqualify participants who grossly violate the regulations without any compensations.

 The organizers staff will wear distinctive badges or clothing to ensure they are easily identified in the controls and in the aforementioned areas from the start and finish.